 Create a MicroEJ Firmware From Scratch

-This tutorial explains how to create a MicroEJ Firmware from scratch.
+This training explains how to create a MicroEJ Firmware from scratch.
 It goes trough the typical steps followed by a Firmware developer integrating MicroEJ with a C Board Support Package (BSP) for a target device.

 • The QEMU PC System emulator can emulate the device.